freeCodeCampLondon/fcc-website/README.md

 Hello campers!

 This is the [official website](https://freecodecamp.london/) for the freeCodeCamp London group.

+For details on how to get started contributing to this project, please see our advice and instructions [here](CONTRIBUTING.md)

 Our group typically meets up once per month in locations around Central London.
 All abilities are welcome, from absolute beginner to professional!